 When you use a GET method, the form’s contents are sent as part of the URL.

 HTML5 introduced a new attribute called placeholder.
 This attribute provides a hint to the user of what can be entered in the field.
+The placeholder text disappears when the field gains focus, and reappears on blur if no data was entered.

 <input type="text" name="search" placeholder="Search the web" />